-• You want to exclude data that doesn’t meet all conditions
+• Exclude data that doesn't meet all conditions

 FORMULA SYNTAX